 Optional advanced setup

-- Import Suggestions: If you have existing ideas from another system or from your own records, you can import Suggestions from a CSV file.
+- Import Ideas: If you have existing ideas from another system or from your own records, you can import Ideas from a CSV file.
 This article will walk you through how to do this.

-- Import Supporters and Requests: Once you have imported Suggestions, you can also bring in the users who asked for them by importing Supporters and Requests.
+- Import Voters and Feedback: Once you have imported Suggestions, you can also bring in the users who asked for them by importing Supporters and Requests.
 Check out this article to learn how.